ThreatResponse/whitepaper/README.md

 ## Automating IR with ThreatResponse Tools

+Nothing can make handling an incident more frustrating than not having a plan to follow.
+Without a plan, responders may accidentally delete or fail to collect important evidence and inadequately remove access from the attacker.
+This could lead the responder to fail to understand what happened, and therefore prevent the attacker from getting back in.

+Having an incident response plan can greatly reduce the stress of responding to an incident.
+Responders can walk through the plan and know they are doing the right thing.
+However, following the plan still introduces the risk of human error, as a responder may skip a step or perform sensitive data acquisitions out of order.

+By automating the collection of evidence and compromise mitigations, organizations can be fully prepared should a compromise occur.
+To help organizations with this automation, we are releasing four distinct tools.

 ### AWS-IR: Automatic Evidence Collection and Mitigation

+AWS-IR is a python module and standalone command line tool that can be used to collect evidence and mitigate compromises.
+The command line tool has three subcommands: `host_compromise`, `key_compromise` and `create_workstation`.
+When using the compromise commands, evidence is collected and the compromised assets are mitigated.
+Collected evidence is stored in an AWS S3 bucket tagged with a case number.
+Responders can then load that evidence into the ThreatResponse-Web incident response workstation for further analysis by using the `create_workstation` subcommand.
+Additionally, by specifying the `-c` flag, with either compromise subcommand, a workstation will automatically be created for the responder.

 ### ThreatResponse-Web: An Incident Response Workstation for AWS

+### Margarita Shotgun: Capturing Memory from AWS Instances

 ### ThreatPrep: Preparing your environment for optimal evidence collection.